lmcl-umd/websiteWork/content/doc/example/RA_info.md

 3. ***Reading assignments***.
 You will periodically be asked to read materials related to your projects in the lab and/or about psycholinguistic / neurolinguistic research more generally.
 You may also be asked to read and comment on lab members&#39; work-in-progress, workshop presentations, etc. When lab work is relatively slow (e.g., because of minimal participant signups), a good use of time is to catch up on the background reading listed below and on past published work from the lab (linked on the lab webpage).

 4. ***Weekly lab meetings.*** Weekly lab meetings are required and count towards your total hours in the lab.
 These meetings provide opportunities to discuss ongoing research projects, giving you greater context for the projects you are working on.
 These also are valuable in that other lab members can get feedback from you and other lab members on their work.
 We also may use these meetings to discuss papers or topics of professional development.
 We welcome suggestions and requests for these meetings.
-Meeting times are not yet scheduled for the Spring, 2023, semester (but stay tuned).
+Meeting times are not yet scheduled for the Fall, 2023, semester (but stay tuned).

 5. ***Final assignment.*** The &quot;standard&quot; final assignment is to contribute at least one post to [the lab&#39;s blog](https://medium.com/langmuscoglab).
 This post should describe the findings of some resent research that you find interesting and is related (at least tangentially) to the lab&#39;s work (i.e., a recent primary source article about language and/or music perception/cognition).
 It should target an intelligent, but non-expert, audience and, ideally, should also refer to additional relevant sources.
 More details and some resources for this assignment are posted [here](https://lmcl-umd.github.io/doc/example/bloginfo/).
 \